BeneCollyridam/vue-component-library-boilerplate/docs/components.md

 `c-**.vue`

-"Pure" components have a single designated task.
+Pure components have a single designated task.
 Components can contain other components.

+**TODO: add examples**

 ### Layout components

 `l-**.vue`

-"Layout" components wrap other components and are purely concerned with the layout of its contents.
+Layout components wrap other components and are purely concerned with the layout of its contents.

+**TODO: add examples**

 ## Generating new components